 Arriving in Jerusalem, I could instantly sense the difference from secular Tel Aviv: Far more religious observers mingled with trendily dressed teenagers on the streets, and the atmosphere seemed more reserved.
 But I would have to wait until the following afternoon to explore; it was time for my first Shabbat dinner, enjoyed with Daniel’s friends who live in Jerusalem.

-Upon exiting at the other side of the plaza, we were suddenly plunged into the Muslim Quarter; a vibrant area of stalls and shops, their owners enticing us in to browse their selections of spices, trinkets and tourist tat.
+Upon exiting at the other side of the plaza, we were suddenly plunged into the Muslim Quarter; a vibrant area of stalls and shops, their owners enticing us in to browse their selections of spices, trinkets, and tourist tat.
 The murmured language around us shifted from Hebrew to Arabic and I struggled to tune in, seeing if I could put my year’s worth of Arabic classes to good use.
+Click here to read about proper Muslim etiquette.

-Passing by a bar, we heard the unmistakable cheer of sports fans and popped our heads round the door to check the score of the World Cup quarter final, Germany versus Argentina.
+Passing by a bar, we heard the unmistakable cheer of sports fans and popped our heads around the door to check the score of the World Cup quarter-final, Germany versus Argentina.
 A friendly patron informed us that Germany was winning and invited us in.
 A bit of a football fan, I made my way inside to find more than fifty curious male faces turned towards me.

 I was initially a little daunted to be the only woman in the bar, but even my gender couldn’t compete with football for long – after plenty of smiles, a few questions and the offer of a seat, all eyes returned to the screen.
 Sipping a bargain limonana (lemonade with crushed ice and mint, a delicious way to combat the Israeli heat), we watched through the haze of smoke as Germany crushed their rivals, understanding barely a word of the Arabic commentary.